danfuzz/samizdat/doc/samizdat-0-lib/Peg.md

 to find a lookahead failure for the empty rule, said rule which always succeeds).
 It is also equivalent to the syntactic form `{/ [] /}` (that is, the empty set of tokens or characters).

-<br><br>
-### In-Language Definitions: globals

-#### `makeParseForwarder() <> function`

-Simple parser forward declaration utility.
-The result of a call to this function is a parser, which forwards `parse` calls to an initially un-set box.

-This function is like `makeFunctionForwarder`, except for parsers not functions.
-See that function for more details.